skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 searching the countryside for Lormanites.

 Noreeno has been moving troops around in odd ways.
-He sends back some divisions saying they "lack discipline".
+He sends back some divisions saying they "lack discipline."
 The men are fine and fit.
 K'dar suspects their loyalties are not as flexible enough to suit Noreeno.